 - Can express his/her opinions in a clear manner

 - Can produce in a clear and intelligible manner with only occasional mispronunciations

 - Can interact with other participants in the group with pragmatic competences (flexibility, turn-taking, thematic development and fluency) as well as socio-linguisitc appropriateness in communication

-The focus of teaching is to enable the students to communicate in intermediate Chinese.
-The text material will deal with socio-economic topics.
+The focus of teaching is to enable the students to communicate in intermediate Japanese.
+The texts will deal with socioeconomic topics.
 The course will strengthen vocabulary, textual comprehension as well as spoken competence.
-Through class activities, the students will proactice their oral presentational skills on topics related to syllabus.
+Through the class activities, the students will practice their oral presentational skills on topics related to syllabus.

 The student must demonstrate that s/he: